3 children, 1 man seriously injured in Quebec school bus crash | CBC News

 "Everything went well, our teams reacted very quickly and were ready to care for the children," said Turmel.

-The SQ says eight children have already been discharged but three have been transferred to Sainte-Justine pediatric hospital in Montreal.
+The SQ says eight children have already been discharged but three were airlifted to Sainte-Justine pediatric hospital in Montreal.
 The driver has been transferred to a hospital in Quebec City.

 Seven social workers are offering psycho-social support to the victims and their families, said Turmel.